wpilibsuite/frc-docs/source/docs/contributing/frc-docs/build-instructions.rst

 Redirect Check
 ^^^^^^^^^^^^^^

 Files that have been moved or renamed must have their new location (or replaced with 404) in the ``redirects.txt`` file in ``source``.

+The redirect writer will automatically add renamed/moved files to the redirects file.
+Run ``.\make rediraffewritediff``.

+.. note:: if a file is both moved and substantially changed, the redirect writer will not add it to the ``redirects.txt`` file, and the ``redirects.txt`` file will need to be manually updated.
-To verify that there are no invalid redirects.
-Run:

-Type the command ``.\make rediraffecheckdiff`` to verify all files are redirected.
+The redirect checker makes sure that there are valid redirects for all files.
+This **will** fail the buildbot if it does not pass.
+To check, run ``.\make rediraffecheckdiff`` to verify all files are redirected.
 Additionally, an HTML build may need to be ran to ensure that all files redirect properly.

 Building HTML
 ^^^^^^^^^^^^^